brain-bzh/efficient-deep-learning/getting_started.md

     Host              brain1.imt
         User              YOUR_LOGIN
         Compression       yes
-        HostName          fl-tp-br-xxx.imta.fr
+        HostName          sl-tp-br-xxx.imta.fr

     ```
 4. Hit F1 key and go to `Remote-SSH: Connect To Host...`
 5. Select `brain1.imt`
 6. Enter passwords when prompted
 7. If asked about fingerprints, hit `Continue`
-8. You should have a green rectangle with `SSH: fl-tp-br-xxx.imta.fr` on the bottom left corner of your screen.
+8. You should have a green rectangle with `SSH: sl-tp-br-xxx.imta.fr` on the bottom left corner of your screen.
 If you don't or got an error along the way, call the teacher for help.

 ***